wpilibsuite/frc-docs/source/docs/software/advanced-controls/introduction/tuning-turret.rst

 We saw in the feedforward-only example above that an accurate feedforward can track velocity setpoints quite well.
 Combining a feedforward controller with the feedback controller gives the smooth velocity-following of a feedforward controller with the stable long-term error elimination of a feedback controller.

-Manually tuning the combined controller is simple - first tune the feedforward, then tune the feedback, following precisely the same steps outlined in their respective sections.
+Tuning the combined controller is simple - first tune the feedforward, then tune the feedback, following precisely the same steps outlined in their respective sections.

 .. raw:: html